SWosnik/MyApplicationTest/README.md

 # MyApplicationTest

-This is only a test repo to play aroud with github features.
+This is only a test repo to play with github features.